Haniasahar/BACKEND-WITH-BQ/readme.md

  task4 (combining the functionalities of task 1,2,3)

-#display list pf all products
+#display list of all products
 #user can select multiple products and order(prod id and total)